 Over the past 6 months or so, I've spent a lot of time in code reviews and discussions with various teams writing "enterprise" code (i.e. the boring plumbing stuff).

-This post is basically for me to record the stuff I find myself repeating in these discussions, along with some notes to explain myself.
+So here is my attempt to record the stuff I find myself repeating in these discussions, along with some notes to explain myself.

-All these quotes I've either picked up from the elder demi-gods of software, or made up myself to get across ideas which others have probably said much better.
+These quotes have either come from the elder demi-gods of software, or they are my attempt to get across ideas which others have probably said much better.

-If I know a good single source of a quote, I'll try to reference it, but I think a lot of them are kind of mangled versions of things other people have said.
+If I know a good single source of a quote, I'll try to reference it, but a lot of them are mangled versions of things other people have said.
 I dunno where the line between badly remembered plagiarism and new thought should be drawn, but I'll do what I can.

 The best line of code is one you didn't have to write.